 Political situation Intended reforms only possible with international support

-Within the bounds of its limited scope as a country of around eight million, Sierra Leone has an active foreign policy.
-It supports efforts towards regional integration in Africa, represents Africa’s interests within the United Nations (UN), and engages in conflict prevention and peacekeeping activities.
+Within the bounds of its limited scope as a country of around 8.6 million, Sierra Leone has an active foreign policy.
+Since January 2024, the country has had a non-permanent seat on the UN Security Council, which it will hold for two years.
+Sierra Leone supports efforts towards regional integration in Africa, represents Africa’s interests within the United Nations (UN), and engages in conflict prevention and peacekeeping activities.
 The government is concerned by the increasing religious fanaticism and terrorism emerging in West Africa.
 Sierra Leone is committed to promoting the peaceful coexistence of different religions.

 Human rights

-There are still major deficiencies in the area of women’s rights, however.
+There are, however, still major deficiencies in the area of women’s rights.
 Many women and girls in Sierra Leone are still subject to female genital mutilation, and domestic violence – primarily against female household members – is widespread.
 The constitution explicitly allows violations of the non-discrimination principle based on religion or customary law.
+One positive development is the adoption in August 2022 of the Customary Land Rights Act, which is meant to strengthen the ownership rights of women and girls.
+Until now, they were de facto excluded from inheriting.

 Background The civil war in Sierra Leone (1991–2002)